 Associate professor of chemistry

 Christine Aikens, associate professor of chemistry, has primary research interests in theoretical, physical and materials chemistry.
-Her various projects are funded by K-State, the Air Force Office of Scientific Research, the American Chemical Society-Petroleum Research Fund and the National Science Foundation.
+Her various projects are funded by K-State, the Air Force Office of Scientific Research, the American Chemical Society-Petroleum Research Fund, U.S. Department of Energy and the National Science Foundation.

 She also has published numerous articles about her work.